AzenoX/FlashMcQueen/README.md

   * **stay** (Default: 5): Number of seconds while the message will stay on the screen
   * **fadeOut** (Default: 1): Number of seconds of the fade out animation
 * $floatingIcon: true if the icon should be animated

+## About

+This is my first big project, so let me know if there are any errors or if you want me to add/modify something.

 ## License